 How Do We Taste What We Eat?

 Taste is one of those senses we take for granted - until we get a cold.
 Then, it seems that we can't taste anything.
-How we perceive taste is a complicated chemical process, and it is closely linked to the sense of smell.
+How we perceive it is a complicated chemical process, and it is closely linked to the sense of smell.
 Further complicating the issue is the idea of flavor.

-Taste is the information our taste buds can tell us about what we eat.
+It is the information our taste buds can tell us about what we eat.
 It is only one aspect of a food's flavor.
 Flavor is a composite profile based on its smell, mouth feel, temperature, and taste.

 Remember the map of the tongue that your seventh-grade science teacher passed out to you in class?
 Remember the areas for sensing sweet, salty, sour, and bitter?
 Well, forget that.